odahu/odahu-docs/source/tutorials_wine.rst

 ``artifactName`` is the filename of the trained model.
 This model is in :term:`GPPI<General Python Prediction Interface>` format.
 We can download it from storage defined in the ``models-output`` Connection.
-(This connection is created during Legion Platform installation, so we were not required to create this Connection as part of this tutorial.)
+(This connection is created during Odahu Platform installation, so we were not required to create this Connection as part of this tutorial.)

 .. _tutorials_wine-pack: